Word length versus lower central series depth for surface groups and RAAGs: Introduction

 Since all nonabelian surface groups $\pi$ are subgroups of RAAGs, Theorem \ref{maintheorem:raag} therefore immediately implies a linear lower bound on the lower central series depth function of $\pi$.
 However, the precise constants depend on the embedding into a RAAG, and without further work might depend on the genus $g$.
 To get the genus-independent constant $\frac{1}{4}$ from Theorem \ref{maintheorem:surfacegroups}, we will have to carefully control the geometry of our embeddings of surface groups into RAAGs and ensure that we can take $r=4$ in the above.

-\begin{remark} Many other groups can also be embedded in right-angled Artin groups, and the argument above shows that all of them have linear lower bounds on their lower central series depth functions. \end{remark}
+\begin{remark} Many other groups can also be embedded in right-angled Artin groups, and the argument above shows that all of them have linear lower bounds on their lower central series depth functions (which are well-defined by Remark \ref{remark:baudisch}). \end{remark}